-(3) "Other entity" includes, but is not limited to, a postsecondary educational institution as defined in Section 66261.5 of the Education Code.
+- (4) "Other entity" includes, but is not limited to, a postsecondary educational institution as defined in Section 66261.5 of the Education Code. - (5) "Sexual misconduct" means inappropriate contact or communication of a sexual nature. - (b) A health care facility-or clinic or other entity that makes any arrangement under which a healing arts licensee is allowed to practice or provide care for patients shall file a report of any allegation of sexual abuse or sexual misconduct made against a healing arts licensee by a patient, if the patient makes the allegation in writing, to the agency within 15 days of receiving the written allegation of sexual abuse or sexual misconduct.
+An arrangement under which a licensee is allowed to practice or provide care for patients includes, but is not limited to, full staff privileges, active staff privileges, limited staff privileges, auxiliary staff privileges, provisional staff privileges, temporary staff privileges, courtesy staff privileges, locum tenens arrangements, and contractual arrangements to provide professional services, including, but not limited to, arrangements to provide outpatient services. - (e) An employee or a healing arts licensee that works in any health facility or clinic or other entity that subdivision (b) applies to who has knowledge of any allegation of sexual abuse or sexual misconduct by a healing arts licensee shall file a report with the agency that has regulatory jurisdiction over the healing arts licensee and the administration of the health facility or clinic or other entity within 15 days of knowing about the allegation of sexual abuse or sexual misconduct.

-- (b) A health facility or clinic, the administrator or chief executive officer of a health care service plan, clinic or other entity that makes any arrangement under which a healing arts licensee is allowed to practice or provide care for patients shall file a report of any allegation of sexual abuse or sexual misconduct made against a healing arts licensee to the agency within 15 days of receiving the allegation of sexual abuse or sexual misconduct.
-An arrangement under which a licensee is allowed to practice or provide care for patients includes, but is not limited to, full staff privileges, active staff privileges, limited staff privileges, auxiliary staff privileges, provisional staff privileges, temporary staff privileges, courtesy staff privileges, locum tenens arrangements, and contractual arrangements to provide professional services, including, but not limited to, arrangements to provide outpatient services. - (c) An employee or a healing arts licensee that works in any health facility or clinic, health care service plan, clinic or other entity that subdivision (b) applies to who has knowledge of any allegation of sexual abuse or sexual misconduct by a healing arts licensee shall file a report with the agency that has regulatory jurisdiction over the healing arts licensee and the administration of the health facility or clinic, health care service plan, clinic or other entity within 15 days of knowing about the allegation of sexual abuse or sexual misconduct. - (d) A willful failure to file the report described in subdivision (b) shall be punishable by a fine not to exceed one hundred thousand dollars (\$100,000) per violation.
+(c) A willful failure to file the report described in subdivision (b) shall be punishable by a fine fine, not to exceed one hundred thousand dollars (\$100,000) per-violation. violation, that shall be paid by the health care facility or other entity subject to subdivision (b).
 The fine may be imposed in any civil or administrative action or proceeding brought by or on behalf of any agency having regulatory jurisdiction over the licensee regarding whom the report was or should have been filed.
 If the person who is designated or otherwise required to file the report under this section is a licensed physician and surgeon, the action or proceeding shall be brought by the Medical Board of California.
 If the person who is designated or otherwise required to file the report required under this section is a licensed doctor of podiatric medicine, the action or proceeding shall be brought by the Podiatric Medical Board of California.
 The fine shall be paid to that agency, but not expended until appropriated by the Legislature.
 A violation of this subdivision may constitute unprofessional conduct by the licensee.
 A person who is alleged to have violated this subdivision may assert any defense available at law.
-As used in this subdivision, "willful" means a voluntary and intentional violation of a known legal duty.
+As used in this subdivision, "willful" means a voluntary and intentional violation of a known legal duty. (e)